wkarto/applied-ml-karto/midterm/README.md

 ### 4. Run the Notebook

-Open classification_ankitsingh.ipynb and run all cells in order.
+Open midterm_project_karto.ipynb and run all cells in order.

 ---